mahautlatinis/ft_irc/README.md

 - `JOIN #channel1,#channel2,#channel3`

-Channel names with & are supported but we did not implement the full features.
+⚠️ Channel names with & are supported but we did not implement the full features.
 We prefixed with a `#` channel names that are missing it, but you'd rather not do it (not supported on every client).

+⚠️ Make sure channels protected with keys are well implemented, topics should not be defined if key is not mentionned or incorrect.

+- `TOPIC #channel key :newtopic`

 #### Kick a user from a channel (part by force from a channel)

 - `KICK #channel nickname`
 - `KICK #channel nickname :reason`

+⚠️ Avoid crashing when the user is kicking itself.

 #### Kill a client (operator permissions) - disconnected from the server